binarykitchen/videomail-for-ninja-forms/README.md

 ## Releasing

-1. Update changelog in readme.txt (do not touch package.json's version)
+1. Update changelog in readme.txt (stable tag + changelog) but do not touch package.json's version
 2. Validate readme.txt with https://wordpress.org/plugins/developers/readme-validator/
 3. `npm run patch` (or minor or major)
 4. `npm run sync` to sync with the public WordPress site (can take a long time)